alexnjh/apan50-kube-demo/README.md

     ```

-5. HPA will automatically scale the pods when the current pods experience heavy load let's generate some artificial CPU load on the pods and see the HPA in action.
+__5. HPA will automatically scale the pods when the current pods experience heavy load let's generate some artificial CPU load on the pods and see the HPA in action

     1. To increase the load open the sample website and click on the benchmark on the top right-hand corner